jobyaugustine/Web-Design-Challenge/README_Assignment_explanation.md

 * The data is converted from csv to HTML using pandas.
 Used the `to_html` method for conversion to html.
 [JupyterNotebookFile](Convert_CSVtoHTML_Table.ipynb)

+* Table for data is created with the Bootstrap resonsive table component.

-Finally, the website must be deployed to GitHub pages.
+The website is deployed to GitHub pages.

-When finished, submit to BootcampSpot the links to 1) the deployed app and 2) the GitHub repository.

-Ensure your repository has regular commits and a thorough README.md file